plexion/synapse_sparksql_renderer/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT License](https://github.com/plexion/synapse-sparksql-renderer/blob/main/LICENSE) for details.

 ## Acknowledgments